-- Users can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.
+- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

-- You can make Windows 11’s taskbar larger or smaller by editing the registry.
+- Make Windows 11’s taskbar larger or smaller by editing the registry and changing a single value.

 - Changing scaling settings is another way you can achieve your goal.